fl4p/Fugu2/README.md

 * Reduce switching times: smaller gate resistors, stronger driver.
 Make sure there is no severe ringing at switching node and at the gates.
 Consider using a faster Mosfet (low Qsw)
 * Place Schottky diode in parallel to LS switch. this can decrease reverse-recovery loss
+* LS cascode of 2 MOSFETs (an additional low-voltage MOSFET) can help decreasing reverse-recovery effects
 * Use a second HS switch in parallel (with separate gate drive resistor)
 * Use short & wide PCB traces, maybe 4-layer PCB.

 # Higher input voltages

 * input caps
-* remove PV supply diode
+* remove PV supply diode at board power supply
-* bigger inductivity to keep ripple current in a reasonable level
+* bigger inductivity to keep ripple current at a reasonable level
 * change mosfets HS & LS V_GS(breakdown) to 120V, 150V or 200V
 * voltage sense resistors